-Credit Tips to Score a Lower Interest Rate
+Mortgage Planning Credit Tips to Get a Lower Rate

-In a mortgage lender’s eyes, a good credit score translates into lower interest rates for home-shopping borrowers.
-The higher your score is, the less risk you are, and the more likely it is you will pay off your debt.
-For this reason, borrowers with lower scores usually end up paying higher interest rates on their loans.
+In a mortgage lender’s eyes, a good credit score translates into lower interest rates for home-shopping clients.
+The higher your score is, the less risk you represent to the lender, because it is more likely you will pay off your debt.
+For this reason, people with lower credit scores usually end up paying higher interest rates on their loans.

 If this is you, don’t panic.
 Here are a few guidelines on what you can do to adjust your score and receive a favorable review from the underwriter: